Juanchivp12/Covid-Genome-Analysis/README.md

 # Covid-Genome-Analysis
-Repository for Covid-19 Genome Analysis
+- Repository for Covid-19 Genome Analysis.
+- Any changes made, remember to push commit
+- Always check to see if any changes were made and pull